Nilpotent orbits of orthogonal groups over $p$-adic fields, and the DeBacker parametrization: Representatives for nilpotent orbits

 \begin{proof} Even parts occur with even multiplicity, so the index pairs $(i,j)$ with $i$ even can be partitioned into couples of the form \labeleven.
-Thus we only need to consider those elements $(i,j)$ with $i$ odd.
+Thus it suffices to consider the case that all parts $i$ of $\lambda$ are odd.

 If \scno, then $\la r \ra = \la -r\ra$ so exhaustively matching up elements of $\Ip$ using \labelhyp\ or \labelpairs\ leaves at most four index pairs $(i,j)$, such that each $r_{i,j}$ represents a distinct square class in $\{1,\rho,\varpi, \rho\varpi\}$.
 Since $\cls{\qtup}=\cls{q}$, we deduce these must satisfy \labelani.
 Therefore the lemma holds in this case.